 In the U.S. pinworm (also called threadworm) is the most common worm infection.
-Although it mainly affects school-age children, it is easy to catch so adults in family groups may also find themselves affected, and may need treatment.
+Although it mainly affects school-age children, it is very easy to catch and adults in family groups may also become infected.

-Most people actually have no symptoms, but some people may feel tired, have a hunger-like feeling in their stomach or an itchy bottom.
-Treatment is simple and pyrantel (Pin-X, Reeses Pinworm) is readily available at your pharmacy.
+Most people actually have no symptoms, but some people may feel tired, have a hunger-like feeling in their stomach, or an itchy bottom.
+Treatment is simple and pyrantel (eg, Antiminth, Pin-X) is readily available at your pharmacy.

 The most likely worm to cause hunger-pangs are tapeworms; however, these are rare in the U.S.

 Most women develop a ravenous appetite during the second trimester of pregnancy (around week 17), as the baby develops and demands more nourishment.

 But keep in mind portion sizes.
 Although technically you are eating for two, your baby is a lot smaller than you are and too much weight gain during pregnancy can be detrimental.

 The U.S. Institute of Medicine recommends a weight gain of no more than one pound per week during the second and third trimester of pregnancy; less if you are overweight before pregnancy.
 Join the Drugs.com Pregnancy Support Group to chat with other women if you find your appetite is out of control.

 Food Cravings Before That Time Of The Month

 Almost three out of four women experience premenstrual syndrome (PMS) during their childbearing years.
 Food cravings and an increased appetite can be a sign of PMS in addition to feeling bloated or having gas pains, and experiencing breast tenderness, irritability and tiredness.